 The PUMA RS Dreamer fits true to size.
 If you want a super snug fit you could go down 1/2 size, but I feel true to size will be the best option for most players.

 Lockdown is solid from heel to forefoot.
 The only thing to be aware of is that the textiles will start to stretch out a little once you begin to play in them.
 You may need to go back and readjust the laces after a game or two to get them to your preferred amount of snug.
 Otherwise, I had a great time playing in them.

 Support is similar to the Clyde Hardwood.
 You sit within the midsole a bit so that helps keep your heel and forefoot on the footbed.
 The rest of the support comes from standard features, a midfoot torsion shank and the fit.
 Nothing to really complain about or highly praise.
 They get the job done and that’s exactly what most of us want from support.

 The PUMA RS Dreamer is for sure one of the best looking basketball shoes of 2020.
 The cushion is the only thing that needs tweaking.
 Once PUMA gets better cushioning, I think more players will be willing to try them out on court over industry heavy hitters like Nike, Jordan, and adidas.
 Fingers crossed it doesn’t take too long.
 Time is of the essence when it comes to footwear.
 The sooner PUMA gets some real cushioning, the better.

 In the meantime, if you buy a pair of the PUMA RS Dreamer, then you should be fairly satisfied.
+They are one of the best overall basketball shoes for the year, and one of the best low tops as well.
 They check all the other boxes.
 Again, an insole can help with the cushion until PUMA can get a better blend of foam or ETPU.